CHC30712 Certificate III in Children’s Services

 How to Apply

-(Visit any of our campuses: Mount Waverley, Dandenong, Sunshine and Adelaide, call or simply email us and one of our friendly staff will guide you through the course choices available. )
+(Visit any of our campuses: Melbourne (Dandenong or Sunshine) and Adelaide (CBD), call or simply email us and one of our friendly staff will guide you through the course choices available. )

 Government Funding Application

 (Click on the government funding button below to see whether you are eligible!)